bobjacobsen/csc-exercises/CSC/index.md

 ssh -X youraccountname@lxplus8.cern.ch
 ```

-The -X open should forward X11 windows back to your machine.
+The -X option should forward X11 windows back to your machine.
 (We use LXPlus8 because we know that environment would work.
-In theory, you could also work on your own machine, but you might need to do some configuration and installations)
+In theory, you could also work on your own machine, but you'll probably need to do some configuration and installations)

 Then get a copy of the exercise files:
 ```